AlgyJr/ios_guides/Creating-a-Log-In-Screen.md

         // Set the Button state to "Selected" loginButton.selected = true
-        // If both the email and password fields match what we are looking for... if emailField == "Text we are looking for" && passwordField == "Other text we are looking for" {
+        // If both the email and password fields match what we are looking for... if emailField.text == "Text we are looking for" && passwordField.text == "Other text we are looking for" {
             // Delay for 2 second.
             delay(2, closure: { () -> () in
                 // Stop animating the activity indicator.